crankycoder/heka/docs/source/configuration.rst

 in Lua.
 The code includes an LPeg grammar that should be sufficient to parse any message in a variety of syslog implementations including syslog, rsyslog and syslog-ng.
-The current implementation of the SandboxDecoder can only decode the `Payload` field of the Message contained in the PipelinePack.

-In practice this means you should use the syslog_decoder with the :ref:`config_logfile_input`.
+The current implementation of the SandboxDecoder can decode from any field that the Lua sandbox has access to.
+The precise field that will be decoded as syslog data is specified by the `data_source` configuration option which defaults to `Payload`.
+In practice, you will probably want to use the `syslog_decoder` in conjunction with the UDPInput.

 The decoder will attempt to parse out the following fields from syslog: